modin-project/modin/docs/usage_guide/optimization_guide/index.rst

 """"""""""""""""

-If you are working with a wide DataFrame and performing an operation that requires ``map`` Core Dataframe Algebra operator to be applied cell-wise, you may want to change the number of partitions DataFrame should partition into to avoid excessive amount of remote partitions, which is much greater than the number of CPUs.
+If you are working with a wide DataFrame and performing an operation that requires ``map`` Core Dataframe Algebra operator to be applied cell-wise, you may want to change the number of DataFrame partitions to avoid an excessive amount of remote partitions, which is much greater than the number of CPUs.

 .. code-block:: python